microsoft/design-to-code/website/docs/introduction.md

 # Introduction

-Welcome to FAST tooling, an ecosystem of packages which aim to allow live updating of HTML.
+Welcome to FAST tooling, an ecosystem of packages built for the purpose of live updating JSON data.